cgpuglie/terraform-gcp-dev/README.md

 You've configured an SSH key for your servers

 ### Usage
-Create keys directory containing id_rsa (ssh private key)
+Create keys directory containing id_rsa (ssh private key for github and gce servers)

 Download account.json file for GCP project for authentication